-4.1 Methodology
+3.1 Methodology

-We use the staggered roll out of prior authorization and the differential timing of criminal and civil enforcement across US federal judicial districts to identify the causal effects of these respective approaches for reducing rides as well as their impact on patients.
-For our estimations, we present results using both traditional two-way fixed effects (TWFE) methods in the main text along with various alternative estimators, including those introduced by Callaway and Sant'Anna (2020), Cengiz et al. (2019), and Borusyak et al. (2021), in Appendix C. For the traditional TWFE results, we estimate for district d in month t, where $T{dt}(e)$ is an indicator for being e months from the treatment date, $\alpha_d$ and $\alpha_t$ are district and month fixed effects, and $X{dt}$ is a matrix of indicators for having already been subject to a different enforcement type or prior authorization.
-To avoid the compositional issues that have been noted by, for example, Callaway and Sant'Anna (2020), we set K=24 and L=23 and only define $T{dt}(e)$ for units that are in the sample for the entire 48 month period around the treatment date and only for observations in that window.
-For untreated units, we set $T{it}(e)=0$ for all e.
+We use the staggered roll out of prior authorization and the differential timing of criminal and civil enforcement across US federal judicial districts to identify the causal effects of these respective approaches for reducing rides and their impact on patients.7 For our estimations, we present results using both traditional two-way fixed effects (TWFE) methods in the main text as well as several alternative estimators, including those introduced by Callaway and Sant'Anna (2020), Cengiz et al. (2019), and Borusyak et al. (2021), in Appendix C. For the traditional TWFE results, we estimate for district d in month t, where $T{dt}(e)$ is an indicator for being e months from the treatment date, α_d and α_t are district and month fixed effects, and X{dt} is a matrix of indicators for having already been subject to a different enforcement type or prior authorization.
+To avoid the compositional issues that have been noted by, for example, Callaway and Sant'Anna (2020), we set K = 24 and L = 23, defining $T{dt}(e)$ only for units that are in the sample for the entire 48 month period around the treatment date and only for observations in that window.
+For untreated units, we set $T{it}(e) = 0$ for all e.